Bassem Youssef: Emigration from Egypt (2014)

-After Al Bernameg ended, the Egyptian police raided the offices of the production company, arresting several employees and confiscating their computers.
+After Al Bernameg ended, the Egyptian police under the El-Sisi regime raided the offices of the production company, arresting several employees and confiscating their computers.
 According to Youssef, the police told producer Amr Ismail that they would continue harassing the company if Youssef did not stop speaking publicly at international conferences.
 The Egyptian courts then levied a E£50 million fine against Youssef in a contract dispute with CBC.
 In the verdict, the courts condemned satirical television shows and implied that Youssef was disrupting the peace and inciting public unrest.
-Fearing he would be arrested if he stayed in Egypt, Youssef fled to Dubai in November 2014.
+Fearing he would be arrested if he stayed in Egypt, Youssef fled to Dubai on 11 November 2014.